 MOV file format seeems one of Sony Vegas Pro supported native video formats for import.
 But it's really annoying and strange that Sony Vegas rejects to smoothly import or edit some QuickTime .mov files created by iPhone, GoPro, Canon camera, DJI dron, iMovie, Final Cut Pro, and more.
-The error messages goes like "the file is an unsupported format", "The file has no audio or video streams" or "Vegas Pro crashes or the file wouldn't play correctly" when you dragged the mov video to the timeline of Vegas Pro.
+The error messages goes like "the file is an unsupported format", "The file has no audio or video streams" or "Vegas Pro crashes or the file wouldn't play correctly".

 Though each potential reason might result in MOV not importing to Sony Vegas issue, the major culprit is that some required codec is missing so that the file format is not supported.
 Therefore, transcoding MOV codec/format is the most effective yet easiest solution recommended by us.

 Solution 1.
 Transcode MOV File to VEGAS-Compatible Format